 A: We are currently in-network for Blue Cross Blue Shield, & PEHP.
-We also take Fee for Service Medicaid.
+We also take Fee for Service Medicaid and Targeted Adult Medicaid.
 Other insurances may work depending on your plan.
 Our billing coordinator can can help verify your benefits.

 Q: How much does therapy cost if it is out-of-pocket?

 A: The cost of therapy is $120 per hour.

 A: During your first session we will meet face to face & work together to understand what motivated you to seek treatment.
 Then we will discuss relevant details to help us find an accurate diagnosis & establish the best way to help you and your family.
 Lastly we will decide how frequently to meet.
 Therapy generally starts out weekly, but as things progress we discuss spacing out appointments & moving towards discharge.
 We will always discuss together about when you feel ready to be done.